Skip to main content

 Figure out what works best for you

 Depending on your distance from public charging stations, you may consider other charging options like workplace or home charging.
 Alternatively, you may develop standard practices when it comes to charging your EV with your lifestyle.
-When you’re at 40%, sure you may not need to charge yet, but if you’re near a charging station, perhaps you start to charge up to 80% to save you some time later.
+You may not need to charge when you’re at 40%, but if you’re near a charging station, you might want to charge up to 80% to save some time later.
 Trial and error in customizing your charging habits to your lifestyle is key.

 Discover more